bilousdmitro8Terminator101/BridgeSmith/Readme_EN.txt

 4. Display the correct keys to enter Recovery mode (ASUS, Dell, Lenovo, HP, Acer, Samsung, Toshiba, Sony Vaio, Fujitsu Siemens and others)
 5. Check for /fw support to switch to UEFI

+## DISKPART:
+Display full information about the selected disk or disk partition Work with physical and virtual disks, cleaning, formatting, restoring the operability of damaged USB \ SD drives, and external HDD \ SSD disks (!!!
+CAUTION !!!
+ALL DATA MAY BE DESTROYED)

 ## Features:

 1. Colorful design for each block (main menu, utilities, DISM, cleanup, shutdown, Boot Menu).